andreihar/andreihar/README.md

 ### Andrei Harabchov

+👋 Hello, everyone!
+I'm a dedicated university student pursuing a major in Computer Science with a keen interest in the fascinating world of Artificial Intelligence.
+My passion drives me to continuously explore and contribute to this rapidly advancing realm, as I strive to be at the forefront of innovative solutions.
+Come along on this fascinating journey of discovering the boundless potential of AI! 🚀

 <br/>

 <img align="right" alt="Coding" width="360" src="code.gif">

-- 🎓 I'm currently pursuing a Bachelor's degree in Computer Science with a specialisation in Artificial Intelligence at Simon Fraser University
+- 🎓 I'm currently pursuing a Bachelor's degree in Computer Science with a specialisation in Artificial Intelligence at Simon Fraser University.

-- 👨‍💻 I'm currently working on *English-Taiwanese Machine Translator*
+- 👨‍💻 I'm currently engaged in enhancing the representation of [Taiwanese Hokkien][taigi] by leveraging Neutral Machine Translators and developing Programming Toolboxes that simplify the creation of programming applications for the language.

-- 📚 I'm currently learning **Natural Language Processing** and **Machine Learning**
+- 📚 I'm currently learning **Natural Language Processing** and **Deep Learning**.

+- ❤️ I have an unwavering passion for exploring new facets of the vast and captivating realm of Computer Science, immersing myself in the acquisition of new languages, and coding.

-- 💬 Feel free to reach out on [LinkedIn][linkedin] or by [Mail][mail]
+- 💬 Feel free to reach out on [LinkedIn][linkedin] or by [Mail][mail].

 | [![GitHub Stats][stats-banner]][mail] | [![GitHub Langs][langs-banner]][mail] |
 | ------------- | ------------- |